• Skip to primary navigation

 Trusts can be set up for a variety of reasons; sometimes for children or for adults without capacity.
 The purpose of a trust is commonly the preservation of family assets.
 As trust solicitors, we have much experience in this area and can provide legal advice tailored for your best interests.

-Our Trust solicitor experts in Edinburgh and Glasgow have a wealth of knowledge about trusts and will talk you through your options in a clear and easy to understand way, so you are armed with the facts before making a decision.
+If you’re thinking about setting up a Trust or have questions about managing an existing Trust, contact our Personal Law team for advice.
+Our expert Trust solicitors in Edinburgh and Glasgow have a wealth of knowledge about trusts and will talk you through your options in a clear and easy to understand way, so you are armed with the facts before making a decision.

 What our clients say